Gendozz505/Tempeh-Incubator/README.md

 You will need:
-  n\Arduino UNO
+  * Arduino UNO

-  DHT22 sensor
+  * DHT22 sensor

-  16x2 seeed LCD (if you use any other LCD you have to import a relevant librery)
+  * 16x2 seeed LCD (if you use any other LCD you have to import a relevant librery)

-  relay 9v to 220v
+  * relay 9v to 220v

-  Switch  x2
+  * Switch  x2

-  Resistor 220 ohm  x2 (to avoid switch bouncing)
+  * Resistor 220 ohm  x2 (to avoid switch bouncing)

-  greeb LED
+  * greeb LED

-  red LED
+  * red LED

-  AC power adapter 9V
+  * AC power adapter 9V

-  heating element
+  * heating element

 connect all your periferia as described below: